aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * *AWS Data Exchange publishing and subscribing.* When importing assets from Amazon S3 to [AWS Data Exchange](https://aws.amazon.com/data-exchange/) ([publishing](https://docs.aws.amazon.com/data-exchange/latest/userguide/providing-data-sets.html)), AWS Data Exchange writes to AWS Data Exchange Amazon S3 buckets.
 Similarly, when exporting assets from AWS Data Exchange to Amazon S3 ([subscribing](https://docs.aws.amazon.com/data-exchange/latest/userguide/subscribe-to-data-sets.html)), AWS Data Exchange reads from AWS Data Exchange Amazon S3 buckets.
 [AWS Data Exchange uses the credentials of the user performing import and export operations to sign calls to Amazon S3](https://docs.aws.amazon.com/data-exchange/latest/userguide/access-control.html#:~:text=Amazon%20S3%20permissions).
 * *AWS Service Catalog operations.* When you create [AWS Service Catalog](https://aws.amazon.com/servicecatalog) products, Service Catalog stores the CloudFormation template in an Amazon S3 bucket owned by the service account.
 When you provision the product, Service Catalog downloads the template from the bucket.
 Calls to Amazon S3 are signed by your credentials.

-### "Sid": "EnforceResourcePerimeterAWSResourcesSSM"
+### "Sid":"EnforceResourcePerimeterAWSResourcesSSM"

 This policy statement is included in the [resource_perimeter_policy](resource_perimeter_policy.json) and limits access to trusted [AWS Systems Manager](https://aws.amazon.com/systems-manager/) resources:

 * AWS Systems Manager resources that belong to your Organizations organization specified by the organization ID (`<my-org-id>`) in the policy statement.
 * AWS Systems Manager public parameters, pre-configured documents and automation definitions owned and published by AWS services that might be accessed by your identities and applications using your IAM credentials.
-To account for this access pattern, `ssm:Get*`, `ssm:SendCommand`, `ssm:CreateAssociation`, `ssm:StartSession`, `ssm:StartChangeRequestExecution`, `ssm:StartAutomationExecution` are first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement.`"Sid":"EnforceResourcePerimeterAWSResourcesSSM"` then uses the `aws:PrincipalTag` condition key with the`ssm-resource-perimeter-exception` tag set to `true` to restrict access to these actions to IAM principals tagged for access to AWS Systems Manager parameters, documents and automation defination runbooks that do not belong to your organization.
+To account for this access pattern, `ssm:Get*`, `ssm:SendCommand`, `ssm:CreateAssociation`, `ssm:StartSession`, `ssm:StartChangeRequestExecution`, `ssm:StartAutomationExecution` are first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement.`"Sid":"EnforceResourcePerimeterAWSResourcesSSM"` then uses the `aws:PrincipalTag` condition key with the`dp:exclude:resource:ssm` tag set to `true` to restrict access to these actions to IAM principals tagged for access to AWS Systems Manager parameters, documents and automation defination runbooks that do not belong to your organization.

-### "Sid": "EnforceResourcePerimeterAWSResourcesEC2ImageBuilder"
+### "Sid":"EnforceResourcePerimeterAWSResourcesEC2ImageBuilder"

 This policy statement is included in the [resource_perimeter_policy](resource_perimeter_policy.json) and limits access to trusted [EC2 Image Builder](https://aws.amazon.com/image-builder/) resources:

 * EC2 Image Builder resources that belong to your Organizations organization specified by the organization ID (`<my-org-id>`) in the policy statement.
 * Amazon managed [AWSTOE components](https://docs.aws.amazon.com/imagebuilder/latest/userguide/manage-components.html) that might be accessed by your identities and applications using your IAM credentials.
-To account for this access pattern, the `imagebuilder:GetComponent` is first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement. `"Sid":"EnforceResourcePerimeterAWSResourcesImageBuilder"` then uses the `aws:PrincipalTag` condition key with `imagebuilder-resource-perimeter-exception` tag set to `true` to restrict access to these actions to IAM principals tagged for access to EC2 Image Builder resources that do not belong to your organization.
+To account for this access pattern, the `imagebuilder:GetComponent` is first listed in the `NotAction` element of the `"Sid":"EnforceResourcePerimeterAWSResources"` statement. `"Sid":"EnforceResourcePerimeterAWSResourcesImageBuilder"` then uses the `aws:PrincipalTag` condition key with `dp:exclude:resource:imagebuilder` tag set to `true` to restrict access to these actions to IAM principals tagged for access to EC2 Image Builder resources that do not belong to your organization.

 ### "Sid":"EnforceResourcePerimeterAWSResourcesECR"